tlseminar/tlseminar.github.io/web/content/projectideas.md

   images.

 ## Protecting Resources

 - [Heartbleed](http://heartbleed.com/) shocked the Internet for a while mainly because it allowed for remote attackers to access data in the server's memory, most importantly the server's private key.
 Heartbleed was a realization of an important concept: attacking a service and stealing data from the server's memory.
 There are numerous practical examples of web-based services that can become vulnerable to this type of attack.
 Can we mitigate this risk by using tools at the programming language level?
 A combination of Rust's language guarantees and a memory protection system might be the answer!
 Checkout [Rustls](https://github.com/ctz/rustls) and [fidelius charm](https://github.com/halmohri/fc).

 - Memory corruption vulnerabilities in [GnuTLS](https://www.gnutls.org/security.html) form another opportunity to apply fidelius charm, a memory protection library for Rust, to secure interactions with clients.

+## Decentralization

+- Design and prototype a _decentralized certificate authority_, where
+  no single entity controls the signing keys, but a multi-party protocol is used to produce a new certificate.

+- Is there a way to do CloudFlare-style, we make your site appear to support TLS, that is substantially better than what they do?